ddean4040/Networks-for-WordPress/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.6 =
+* Contributed fixes and better upload handling -- replace `networks-mufunctions.php` if you have copied it to your `mu-plugins` folder

 = 1.1.5 =
 * Updates to support native upload handling in WP 3.5+ -- see Installation and FAQ for important details!